The South Street Seaport Museum Visits Your Classroom

-Classroom Outreach Programs are currently paused because of COVID restrictions.
+Classroom outreach is currently paused.
 Please contact us below to be the first to receive updates on our schedule.

 Learn about the rich biodiversity of wildlife that inhabits New York City, from the water to the air.
 These programs include many tactile components including skull and foot replicas, fur, and even live snails and crabs!

 Learn about animals that live in NYC through creative movement, observations, and comparing and contrasting various fish, birds, and mammals.

 Learn of the complex food webs that exist in our city, and create one including the specimens from our hands-on collection.

 Surviving in the City | Grades 2–5